Transition to Distance Learning

 [Wednesday, March 4] Exam 1

 Next draft due on Monday, March 9.
-At this point, you will most likely need to start considering problems from Problem Group B.
+At some point next week, you will most likely need to start considering problems from Problem Group B. Make sure to do the Daily Prep for next Monday, which covers both Section 3.5 and Section 4.1.

 This course is designed around the course Math 250 taught by Anna Haensch at Duquesne University.
 Prof. Haensch shared her course materials with me and gave me permission to freely use, edit, and share these materials.
 I would also like to note that Prof. Haensch's materials were originally based on materials created by Matt Boelkins at Grand Valley State.